 - Register with the National Bone Marrow Registry to see if you are a match for a patient in need of a bone marrow transplant.
 The process is quick and virtually risk-free to the donor.

 On Yom Kippur, Jews all over the world fast and spend the day praying.
-The fast is meant to clear our minds in order to foster a deep connection with God as we try to repent and return to the best versions of ourselves.
+The fast is meant to clear our minds, fostering a deep connection with God as we repent and return to the best versions of ourselves.
 The Talmud teaches us that the merit in the fast day lies in the charity dispensed.
-This serves to teach us that our fasting, our self-reflection, and our atonement alone are not complete without acts of loving-kindness and compassion for the world and our fellow human beings.
+This teaches us that our fasting, self-reflection, and atonement alone are not complete without acts of loving-kindness and compassion for the world and our fellow human beings.

-Between Rosh HaShanah and Yom Kippur, the Day of Atonement, we have the power to change the fate of our judgment.
-This is why we say in the Unetaneh Tokef prayer that “repentance, prayer, and charity temper judgment’s severe decree.”
+Between Rosh HaShanah and Yom Kippur, it is said that we have the power to change our fate.
+This is why we say in the Unetaneh Tokef that “repentance, prayer, and charity temper judgment’s severe decree.”
 These three acts are necessary to lead us down the path of redemption.
-During the High Holidays, as we account for our sins over the past year, we also turn our attention to the criminal justice system, and ask if everyone who passes through it is treated equally and justly
+During the High Holidays, as we account for our sins over the past year, we can also turn our attention to the criminal justice system and ask if everyone who passes through it is treated equally and justly.

-- Share your dormant Judaica items with those in need through Jewish Prisoner Services International's t'shuvah outreach efforts, to help prisoners feel connected to their Jewish faith.
-Check your home or congregation's storerooms, attics, and closets for dormant Judaica, including Jewish books, Torah study materials, Torah commentaries, Hebrew-English dictionaries, pocket-sized siddurim, tefillin, tallitot, kippot, Hebrew-learning workbooks, and books on Jewish customs and traditions.
+- Share your dormant Judaica items with those in need through Jewish Prisoner Services International's t'shuvah outreach efforts, which aims to help prisoners feel connected to their Jewish faith.
+Check your home or congregation's storerooms, attics, and closets for dormant Judaica such as books, Torah study materials, Torah commentaries, Hebrew-English dictionaries, pocket-sized siddurim, tefillin, tallitot, kippot, Hebrew workbooks, and books on Jewish customs and traditions.